-On October 25, 2013, the Company entered into an At Market Issuance Sales Agreement (the "At Market Agreement") under which the Company could issue and sell shares of its common stock having an aggregate offering price of up to \$30.0 million from time to time.
-As of December 31, 2013, the Company had issued 99,942 shares of its common stock through its At Market issuance program resulting in gross proceeds of approximately \$944,000.
-In January and February 2014, the Company issued 2,663,647 shares of common stock for gross proceeds of approximately \$29,051,000 which completed the At Market Agreement.
+On October 25, 2013, the Company entered into an At Market Issuance Sales Agreement (the "2013 At Market Agreement") with a sales agent under which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$30.0 million from time to time through the sales agent.
+Sales of the Company's common stock through the sales agent, if any, will be made by any method that is deemed an "at the market" offering as defined by the U.S. Securities and Exchange Commission.
+The Company will pay to the sales agent a commission rate equal to 3.0% of the gross proceeds from the sale of any shares of common stock sold through the sales agent under the 2013 At Market Agreement.
+As of December 31, 2013, the Company had issued 99,942 shares of its common stock through its 2013 At Market Agreement at an average price of \$9.02 per share resulting in gross proceeds of approximately \$944,000.
+The Company incurred one time, initial legal and accounting costs of approximately \$82,000 and commissions of \$29,000 resulting in net proceeds of \$833,000 as of December 31, 2013.
+In January and February 2014, the Company issued 2,663,647 shares of common stock for net proceeds of approximately \$28,178,000 which completed the 2013 At Market Agreement.